kirbycope/godot-portal/README.md

 ![Thumbnail](/ci/thumbnail.png)

 # godot-portal
-Portal (PC, 2007) made using the Godot game engine.
+The opening scene of Portal (PC, 2007) made using the Godot game engine.

 <details>
 <summary>Using Addons</summary>